Hello Machine Bros!

 But before we start, we are going to use an example model.
 We decided to use Goku kid which you can download from MyMiniFactory.

 It is a very nice model and brings us a lot of nostalgia, but it is also a reality that it is not optimized to be 3D printed, since, it has many overhangs and angles greater than 45°.

-Due to the difficulty of 3D printing this model, a lot of support material is required, which ends up making the post-processing difficult.
+Due to the difficulty of 3D printing this model, a lot of support material is required, which ends up making the post-processing a bit difficult.

 Continuing with the explanation of the activation of the 3D Transform Gizmo option, we are going to show you how it influences the use of the following tools.

 |Translate: Used to move the 3D model.|

 |Scale: Used to scale the 3D model (from 0.1% to 999999%)|

 To return the 3D model to its original position, we just must double click on the model and a box will appear with different options: